rodekruis/espocrm-training/docs/pam/page7.md

 Option 2 only requires some extra configuration of the Kobo REST Service.

-All options are explained below, but first universal preparation steps are listed:

 **Preparation:**

 - Create all the fields in EspoCRM that you will need